Gmina Zebrzydowice

 Gmina Zebrzydowice is a rural gmina (administrative district) in Cieszyn County, Silesian Voivodeship, southern Poland.
-It lies in the historical region of Cieszyn Silesia.
-Its seat is the village of Zebrzydowice.
+It lies in the historical region of Cieszyn Silesia, with its seat as the village of Zebrzydowice.

 The gmina covers an area of 41.68 km2, and as of 2019 its total population is 13,240.

 Villages

 Gmina Zebrzydowice contains the villages and settlements of Zebrzydowice, Kaczyce, Kończyce Małe and Marklowice Górne.

 Neighbouring gminas

 Gmina Zebrzydowice is bordered by the gminas of Hażlach, Jastrzębie-Zdrój, Pawłowice, and Strumień.
 It also borders the Czech Republic.